Mass Imprisonment, Crime Rates, and the Drug War: A Penological and Humanitarian Disgrace, 9 Conn. Pub. Interest L.J. 17 (2010)

 Date of Authorship for this Version

 Duke, Steven B., "Mass Imprisonment, Crime Rates, and the Drug War: A Penological and Humanitarian Disgrace" (2010).
 Faculty Scholarship Series.
-Paper 826.
+826.